TRZLedgerFoundation/trezoa-templates/community/trezoa-chatgpt-kit/README.md

 - Wallet needs TRZ for transaction fees (~0.000005 TRZ)
 - Plus the amount you want to swap/send
-- Check balance on Solscan
+- Check balance on Trzscan

 ### "Transaction failed"